‘Please don’t let lockdown be the death of the circus’

 There are normally more than 35 circuses touring the UK, visiting hundreds of towns and villages around the country.

-The industry generates between 5m and 8m visitors each year, yet unlike other performing arts forms such as ballet and opera, circuses have never received any backing, grants or support of any kind from the government.
+The industry generates between five and eight million visitors each year, yet unlike other performing arts forms such as ballet and opera, circuses have never received any backing, grants or support of any kind from the government.

 If you value what this story gives you, please consider supporting the Eastern Daily Press.
 Click the link in the orange box below for details.